hrbaker18/kickstarter-analysis/README.md

 ### Challenges and Difficulties Encountered

+The biggest challenge for me was figuring out the readme file and how to use it.
+As I've never used GitHub or done any sort of coding before, I was very lost.
+Thankfully I am in a study group, and one of the members, Tana, who had already figured out the readme file was able to assist.
+Between her help with the deliverable requirements and Google, I believe I am slowly learning how to utilize readme files properly.

 ## Results

 - What are two conclusions you can draw about the Outcomes based on Launch Date?